miklosbarabas/payments-demo/README.md

 ### Prerequisites

-Depending on how you want to build/run the application (methods below) you might need to have [docker](https://docs.docker.com/) & [docker-compose](https://docs.docker.com/compose/) installed
+Depending on how you want to build/run the application (methods below) you might need to have [docker](https://docs.docker.com/) & [docker-compose](https://docs.docker.com/compose/) installed.
 The application itself is using Java 8, so you need to have a JDK installed of that version to build/run without Docker.
 If you have chosen the Docker/Docker Compose method, you will <b>not</b> need to install anything as it is handled by Docker.